BrianHepler/MMM-WeasleyClock/MosquittoSetup.md

 allow_zero_length_clientid false
 ```

+And then restart your mosquitto service to implement your configuration changes: `sudo service mosquitto restart`

 ## Configure the Pi to be the endpoint for a DNS entry
 If you have a domain pointed at your Magic Mirror, you can skip ahead.
 You don't need my help.